unitymakesus/foriver/wp-content/plugins/wp-external-links/readme.txt

 === WP External Links (nofollow new tab seo) ===
 Contributors: freelancephp
-Tags: links, new window, new tab, external links, nofollow, follow, seo, noopener, noreferrer, internal links, link icon, link target, _blank, wpmu
+Tags: links, new window, new tab, external links, nofollow, follow, seo, noopener, noreferrer, internal links, icon, target, _blank, wpmu
 Requires at least: 4.2.0
-Tested up to: 4.7.3
+Tested up to: 4.8.3
-Stable tag: 2.1.1
+Stable tag: 2.2.0

-Open external links in a new tab / window, add "nofollow", "noopener" and font icons, SEO and more.
-Also for internal links.
+Manage external and internal links: open in new window or tab, add "nofollow", "noopener", font icons and more.
+SEO friendly.

 == Description ==

-Configure settings for all internal and external links on your site.
+Manage external and internal links on your site.

 > <strong>=== NEW: Version 2 ===</strong><br>
 > WPEL plugin was completely rebuilt and has lots of new features, like "noopener", font icons, internal links options and WPMU settings.

 = Features =
+* Manage external and internal links
 * Open links in new window or tab
 * Add "follow" or "nofollow"
 * Add "noopener" and "noreferrer" (for security)
 * Add link icons (font icons: font awesome, dashicons)
 * Set other attributes like title and CSS classes
-* Scan posts, comments, widgets or the whole page
+* Scan complete page (or just posts, comments, widgets)
-* Better SEO
+* SEO friendly

 = And more... =
 * Network Settings (WPMU support)
 * Use template tag to apply plugin settings on specific contents
 * Set data-attribute to change how individual links will be treated
-* Use action and filters to implement your specific needs
+* Use built-in actions and filters to implement your specific needs

 = Easy to use =
 After activating you can set all options for external and internal links on the plugins admin page.